-- 1. Check if NIM has been installed and configured by running "Isnim" or some other basic NIM command on the service node. - 2.
+- 1. Check if NIM has been installed and configured by running "lsnim -a" or some other basic NIM command on the service node. - 2.
 Check to see if all the additional software has been installed.
 For example, Run "rpm -qa" to see if the xCAT and dependency software is installed. - 3.
-Try running some xCAT commands such as "Isdef -a" to see if the xcatd daemon is running and if data can be retrieved from the xCAT database on the management node. - 4.
-If using SSH for your remote shell try to ssh to the service nodes from the management node. - 5.
-Check the system services, as mentioned earlier in this document, to make sure the service node can respond to a network boot request.
+Try running some xCAT commands such as lsdef to see if the xctd daemon is running and if data can be retrieved from the xCAT database on the management node. - 4.
+If using SSH for your remote shell try to ssh to the service nodes from the management node.